wmcooper2/lyricsearch/README.md

 * type in the search pattern into the terminal and press "Enter".

 ### To do
+* merge code of "lyricsearch_mac.py" and "multicoresearch_mac.py"
+* change "run" command in root dir to point to "mulitcoresearch_mac.py"
 * make a set of words from all the lyrics from all the nodes
 * copy that set to all the nodes
   * when searching for a pattern, check that the words exist in the set first.